4.12 Windows Media Services HTTP Proxy Server Interaction

-A Cache-Control header contains directives about the content that indicates to the proxy server how it must handle the content.
+A Cache-Control header contains directives about the content that indicates to the proxy server how it handles the content.
 For example, the x-wms-stream-type directive is used to determine whether the requested content is broadcast or on-demand.
-The header may include one or more directives and can be passed from the origin server to client through the intermediate proxy server.
-For more information about the Cache-Control header and the directives, see section 188.8.131.52.
+The header can include one or more directives and can be passed from the origin server to client through the intermediate proxy server.
+For more information about the Cache-Control header and the directives, see section 22.214.171.124.

 When a client requests on-demand content from a caching proxy server, the proxy server is allowed to transmit the content to the client.
 If the cached copy of the content is not valid and caching of the content is allowed, then the proxy server might replace its cached copy by downloading the content from the origin server into the cache.
 The proxy server would then be able to transmit the content to the requesting client.

 For broadcast content, a proxy server might provide the capability to proxy live content from an origin server through another server.
 When a client requests live content, the proxy server checks whether it is already proxying the content.
 If so, it could split the streams (2) and delivers the content to all of the requesting clients.
 If the proxy server is not proxying the content, it could establish a connection to the origin server and forward the content from the origin server to the client.
 For broadcast content, it is conceivable that only one TCP connection would exist between the proxy server and the origin server.